 The National Co-ordinating Centre for Public Engagement

 The National Co-ordinating Centre for Public Engagement is an initiative supported by the Research Councils UK, the UK funding councils and the Wellcome Trust to support a step-change in recognition for public engagement across the higher education sector.
-The National Co-ordinating Centre is made up of the University of Bristol, University of the West of England and other partners.
-It works strategically with key national partners who are also interested in understanding and listening to audiences better and generating knowledge with them.
-These organisations, including the BBC, the Museums, Libraries and Archives, and the volunteering organisation v, AlphaGalileo and Involve will help to professionalise how Higher Education engages with the public.
+The National Co-ordinating Centre is hosted the University of Bristol, University of the West of England.
+It works strategically with key national partners who are also interested in understanding and listening to publics better and generating knowledge with them.

 Statement of Expectation